-Welcome to your gluten-free, grain-free lifestyle.
-Adjusting to your new gluten-free diet can seem like a lot of work, but you will be rewarded with vibrant health and relief of your symptoms.
+Gourmet grain-free cooking brings you a new lifestyle!
+Adjusting to your new grain-free diet can seem like a lot of work, but you will be rewarded with vibrant health and relief of your symptoms.
 Enjoying organic, minimally processed, whole foods instead of packaged, chemical-laden, processed foods will give your body the tools it needs to heal, and you'll be filled with energy and vitality.

-Adopting a gluten-free diet allows you to make healthful changes to your lifestyle, most especially by choosing fresh, unprocessed or minimally processed foods that will promote healing and allow your body to return to normal.
-The gourmet gluten- and grain-free lifestyle offers you delicious foods, fine wines, beers, and spirits, aromatic products for home and body, and radiant wellness to enjoy it all.
+Adopting a gluten- and grain-free diet allows you to make healthful changes to your lifestyle, most especially by choosing fresh, unprocessed or minimally processed foods that will promote healing and allow your body to return to normal.
+Gourmet grain-free cooking offers you delicious foods, and you can enjoy fine wines and spirits, aromatic products for home and body, and radiant wellness to enjoy it all.

 Choose your entrée from the menu below, or from the bar to the left.
 Learn how to know for sure if you are sensitive to gluten or grains, and develop the habit of eating with intention, whether or not you are sensitive to gluten.